Bathurst 1000: Categories and marques

-During its history, the race has been conducted for production saloon cars, Group E Series Production Touring Cars, Group C Touring Cars, Group A Touring Cars, Group 3A Touring Cars, Super Touring and currently Supercars.
-Until 1995, more than one class competed in each event.
+During its history, the race has been conducted for production saloon cars, Group E Series Production Touring Cars, Group C Touring Cars, Group A Touring Cars, Group 3A Touring Cars, Super Touring, and currently Supercars.
+Until 1995 more than one class competed in each event.
 In its early years, the Bathurst 500/1000 was generally a stand-alone event, occasionally becoming a round of a national series such as the Australian Manufacturers' Championship, but never part of the most significant touring car series in Australia, the Australian Touring Car Championship.
-Since 1999, the race has been run exclusively for the Supercars category, and is run for championship points.
-In 1999 and 2000, it was the final round of the championship and decided the championship winner on each occasion.
-The race was once again the final round of the season in 2020, with the re-organised season having been cut short due to the COVID-19 pandemic, though the championship had already been decided on points.
+Since 1999, the race has been run exclusively as a championship-points round of the Supercars category.
+In 1999 and 2000, it was the final round of the championship and on both occasions decided the championship winner.
+The race was once again the final round of the season in 2020, with the re-organised season having been cut short because of the COVID-19 pandemic, though the championship had already been decided on points.

-Many marques, including Morris, Jaguar, Nissan, BMW and Volvo, have competed in and won the event in Bathurst.
-However, the race is best known for the presence of the traditional rivals of Australian motorsport, Ford and Holden, who have won all but six of the races at Bathurst.
-Due to the size of the Ford and Holden rivalry, for 1995 to 1996, for the 1997 and 1998 Australia 1000 races and from 1999 to 2012, Group 3A and later V8 Supercars rules mandated that only Fords and Holdens were allowed to compete in the race, using their Falcon and Commodore models respectively.
+Many marques — including Morris, Jaguar, Nissan, BMW and Volvo — have competed in and won the event in Bathurst.
+However, the race is best known for the presence of the traditional rivals of Australian motorsport, Ford and Holden, which have won all but six races.
+Owing to the magnitude of the Ford-versus-Holden rivalry, for the Bathurst 1000 races from 1995 to 2012 the rules of Group 3A and later V8 Supercars mandated that only Ford Falcons and Holden Commodores were allowed to compete.
 In 2013, V8 Supercars' rules changed and other marques began to enter the race, including the return of past winners Nissan.
-Holden has the most overall victories with 34, with Ford next best on 21 and Nissan the only other multiple winner with two.
+Holden has the most overall victories at 34, followed by Ford with 21; Nissan is the only other multiple winner with 2 wins.